evanstella/TTY-Reverse-Shell-PHP/README.md

 By Evan Stella

 Intended for **legal/educational purposes only**.
 Don't do anything stupid, I assume no liability for damage caused to systems.

-I've used this for CTF challanges when given the opportuntity to upload malicious PHP code to a system.
-There are fields at the top of the script for the destination address and port to send the shell to.
-I've only been only test the script in a few specific scenarios and it is by no means perfect.
+*Usage*

+Change params at the top of the script as needed, then upload to target and begin listening on the inputted port.

+*tty functionality*

+The script attempts to spawn a tty shell using python; this will fail if python is not installed on the target system.